shivannis/xandr-docs-public/xandr-docs/invest/traffic-quality.md

 ### Step 2: Determine the time range of the incident

-- Please include when the observed behavior began and if it is still happening.
+- Include when the observed behavior began and if it is still happening.
 - Note that historical changes in performance are far more difficult to diagnose as the behavior can no longer be observed live.

 ### Step 3: Run an Analytics Report, breaking results out by various dimensions